State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

         3. Start up Zope.

         4. Go to your-plone-site &rarr; site setup &rarr; Add-on Products, and reinstall WebServerAuth.
 (Your settings will be preserved.)
+If you are using Plone 3.3 or later and don't see the option to reinstall, just skip this step.
+If the message in the Add-on Product control panel bothers you, you can effect a reinstall using portal_quickinstaller in the ZMI.

     From apachepas and/or AutoMemberMakerPasPlugin